department-of-veterans-affairs/vets-website/content/pages/healthcare/after-you-apply.md

 ---
 layout: page-breadcrumbs.html
-title: After You Apply Template
+title: After You Apply for Health Care Benefits
 plainlanguage: 11-02-16 certified in compliance with the Plain Writing Act
 template: 1-topic-landing
 showactionbar: false